 H.R.
 4240, the bipartisan “Public Safety and Second Amendment Rights Protection Act of 2017,” was introduced by Rep. Peter King (R-NY) and Rep. Mike Thompson (D-CA), the chair of the Gun Violence Prevention Task Force in the House.
 The bill would require background checks on all private sales of firearms at gun shows.
 Other sales that are formally advertised (over the internet, through a classified ad in a newspaper, etc.) would also require a check.
 Finally, H.R.
 4240 would provide new incentives for states to get disqualifying records (felons, domestic abusers, the severely mentally ill, etc.) into the FBI’s National Instant Criminal Background Check System (NICS), and institute penalties for states that don’t.

-[The King-Thompson bill does contain some unfortunate language barring the federal government from establishing a registry of gun buyers, but it can be easily repealed and is the only flaw in what is otherwise a clean piece of legislation.]
+The King-Thompson bill does contain some damaging language barring the federal government from establishing a registry of gun buyers.

 As of this writing, the King-Thompson bill has 207 co-sponsors (including 14 Republicans).
 If it reaches 218 co-sponsors, the two Congressmen can file a discharge petition to force House Speaker Paul Ryan to bring H.R.
 4240 to the floor of the House for a vote!